Ipe Decking

 Cumaru Decking

 Durability: Often referred to as Brazilian Teak, Cumaru is nearly as durable as Ipe, with a Janka hardness of 3,540 lbf.
+When comparing ipe vs cumaru decking, the primary differences come down to cost, grain tightness, and color tone.
 It offers strong resistance to rot, decay, and insects, making it a reliable alternative for outdoor projects.

 Appearance: Cumaru has a reddish-brown to golden-brown color that darkens with age, giving it a warm and inviting appearance.
 Its grain is less tight than Ipe, but still visually appealing.